-Nursery, Atinuke Class
+Nursery, Adeola Class

-Reception, Cooke Class
+Reception, Coelho Class

-Year One, Yiadom Boakye Class
+Year One, Yiadom-Boakye Class

 Lynette Yiadom-Boakye is best known for her portraits of fictitious subjects painted in muted colours.
 Her work has contributed to the renaissance in painting the black figure.

-Reception, Harrison Class
+Reception, Shireen Class

 Year One, Minami Class

-Keiko Minami is an Japanese artist, most famous for her illustrated paintings of children and animals.
+Keiko Minami is a Japanese artist, most famous for her illustrated paintings of children and animals.
 Her artwork has also been much adored by the UNICEF organisation.
 Her signature style comes from the idea of colouring in the illustrations with patterns and shapes instead of block colours.
 Minami Class has looked at endangered species and has created their own paintings, supporting such creatures with emotions depicted in their paintings.
-The children were inspired by Minami's paintings and used similar colouring techniques.
+The children were inspired by Keiko's paintings and used similar colouring techniques.

-Year Two, Sargeant Class
+Year Two, Aderin-Pocock Class

-Year Two, Adjaye Class
+Year Two, Johnson-Thompson Class

-Year Three, Copeland Class
+Year Three, Pancho Class

 Year Three, Underwood Class